 Things to consider and all your options

-You now need to choose your options at 18, and there are plenty of things to choose from.
+If you are about to choose your options at 18 there are plenty of things to choose from.

 The choices you make will be affected by many things like your financial situation, interests, your attitude to study, your qualifications, the job market, etc.

 Another big factor is the job or career you have

 in mind and now is a good time to really get into the detail

 about which job sectors you are interested in, what sort of